 What we love about it:

-• Although it’s not a donut / ring, the wedge shape can make prolonged sitting easier.
+- Although it’s not a donut / ring, the wedge shape can make prolonged sitting easier.
+It takes the pressure off your thighs as there is no ‘ledge’.

-• The sloped design can relieve pressure on the sciatic nerve and pelvis bones.
+- The sloped design can relieve pressure on the sciatic nerve, pelvis bones and coccyx.

 What it’s best for: